 NASA Climatologists Named in Scientific American Top 50 Scientists

-Shindell has authored more than 50 papers during the past decade.
-He has participated in numerous international assessments and public outreach activities, including consulting for the American Museum of Natural History.
+Shindell has authored over 50 papers in the scientific literature during the past decade, and has participated in numerous international assessments and public outreach activities, including consulting for the American Museum of Natural History.
+He lives in New York City with his wife and two children.

-Schmidt is a computer climate modeler who works on developing large-scale models of the atmosphere-ocean climate system.
-He has worked on understanding climate variability in the past, going back as far as 55 million years and forward to possible future climates.
+Image to left: Dr. Gavin Schmidt -- Dr. Gavin Schmidt is a computer climate modeler who works on developing large-scale models of the atmosphere-ocean climate system.
+He has worked on understanding climate variability both in past climates going back as far as 55 million years ago and forward to the possible future climates.
+Credit: NASA

-Schmidt has more than 30 papers in scientific literature.
-He is involved in public outreach, most recently at the College de France in Paris, and among high school students in New York, two of which he mentored to the finals of the Intel International Science competition.
+Schmidt has over 30 papers in the scientific literature and is heavily involved in public outreach, most recently at the College de France in Paris, and among high school students in New York City, two of which he has mentored to the finals of the Intel International Science competition.